mieubrisse/gecko/vms/wasmvm/README.md

 The convention is that a method's literal return value (ie `return X`) is solely a success/failure indicator.
 If a method executes successfully, it returns 0.
 Otherwise, it returns some other integer.
 This determines the value of `invocationSuccessful` when calling `getTx`.

-If the method wants to return a value, it converts it to a byte array and writes it to the database, where the key is the byte array containing only 1 (ie `[1]`) This determines the `returnValue` retrieved when calling `getTx`.
+If the method wants to return a value, it converts it to a byte array and calls `returnValue`, which is imported from the WASM chain (see "Imported Functions" section above.)
+This determines the `returnValue` retrieved when calling `getTx`.

 #### Example